Lost in translation: using global fact-checks to measure multilingual misinformation prevalence, spread, and evolution: Methods

 We finally settled on a cosine-similarity threshold for edges of 0.875 after analyzing all available measures in conjunction with our qualitative evaluation.
 This measure is in line with previous research \cite[e.g.,][]{kazemiClaim2021}.
 Where possible we perform measures with a range of thresholds, and we find the same general patterns.

-With a threshold of 0.875, our qualitative analysis showed 7 of the 100 pairs of most dissimilar nodes we sampled from clusters did not belong to the same clusteer.
+With a threshold of 0.875, our qualitative analysis showed 93 of the 100 pairs of most dissimilar nodes we sampled from clusters belonged to the same cluster.
 Overall, we have high confidence in the precision of our clustering methods from the qualitative analysis, consistency of ratings, and high intra-cluster similarity.
-Similarly, the low inter-cluster similarity suggests recall is generally good: nonetheless there could be instances where we fail to identify two claims as similar.
+Similarly, the low inter-cluster similarity suggests recall is generally good; nonetheless, there could be instances where we fail to identify two claims as similar.